empress007/HR-management-sql-analysis/README.md

 ---

 ## 📊 Dataset Overview

-The dataset used in analysis consists of 14 colums and 22195 rows
+The dataset used in the analysis consists of 14 columns and 22,195 rows

 ![Screenshot 2025-04-25 hr](https://github.com/user-attachments/assets/44f33b33-1032-4975-bce8-5d29ee9b063b)

 The dataset consists of records for employees in various departments, including their demographics, job location (remote or HQ), tenure, employment status, race, age, and more.